10 Best Electric Chainsaws of 2022 – Top Picks, Reviews & Guide

 2. Makita UC4051A 16″ Corded-Electric Chainsaw – Best Corded Pick

-The Makita UC4051A is our choice for best corded electric chainsaw.
+The Makita UC4051A is our choice for the best electric chainsaw (corded).
 It has a 16-inch bar run by a 14.5 amp motor.
 It includes a built-in brake for safety if you have some kickback, and an auto-tensioning system that allows you to make adjustments on the chain without any tools.

 For your comfort, the handle has a rubber coating, giving you an excellent firm grip.
 It is also lightweight and can be used by almost anyone.